 By Chandler Hines, ’18

-Learn more about Meredith's nationally-ranked Fashion Merchandising and Design programclass of 2018 fashion merchandising and design internships study abroad undergraduate research
+Learn more about Meredith's nationally-ranked Fashion Merchandising and Design programclass of 2018 fashion merchandising and design human environmental sciences internships study abroad undergraduate research